Call to Worship

 Please pray for the specific requests from our church family:

-Praise God that Amanda Holston is pregnant!
-Please continue to pray for her and her baby.
+Praise God that Amanda Holston and Katie Verhague are pregnant!
+Please continue to pray for them and their babies.

 Elena Velasco’s father, Martin, is now on hospice care.
 Please pray that his pain level would be managed well and pray for his salvation.
 Please continue to pray for comfort for Elena’s mother Maria, and for Elena and the rest of the family.